-- Plug the ventilator AC power cord into the ventilator battery charger. - (2) Connect the ventilator AC plug into an AC power source. - The ventilator battery charger indicator light will turn green or red when connected to AC power.
-NOTE: The ventilator can be used while the battery is charging. - Connect the ventilator battery charger cord to the ventilator battery charger connector.
-For devices that are equipped with a dongle, connect the charger to the dongle. - If powered on, check the Ventilator Battery Charge icon on the touch screen to see the ventilator's current battery charge status.
+- 1 Plug the ventilator AC power cord into the ventilator battery charger. - (2) Connect the ventilator AC plug into an AC power source. - The ventilator battery charger indicator light will turn green or red when connected to AC power.
+NOTE: The ventilator can be used while the battery is charging. - Connect the ventilator battery charger cord to the ventilator battery charger connection port.
+The word UP on the battery charger cord will be on top. - 5 If powered on, check the Ventilator Battery Charge icon on the touch screen to see the ventilator's current battery charge status.